grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

     - Typically, distributor p99 latency is in the range 50-100ms.
 If the distributor latency is higher than this, you may need to scale up the distributors.
   - **`ingester`**
     - Typically, ingester p99 latency is in the range 5-50ms.
 If the ingester latency is higher than this, you should investigate the root cause before scaling up ingesters.
+    - Check out the following alerts and fix them if firing:
+      - `CortexProvisioningTooManyActiveSeries`
+      - `CortexProvisioningTooManyWrites`

 #### Read Latency